-Eighteen samples were collected and processed for 10Be extraction that best represent our selection criteria: five boulders from Emerald Lake, four from the inner Little Glacier Lake moraine, four from the outer Little Glacier Lake moraine, and five from Triangle Lake.
+A total of 18 samples were collected and processed for 10Be extraction that best represent our selection criteria: five boulders from Emerald Lake, four from the inner Little Glacier Lake moraine, four from the outer Little Glacier Lake moraine, and five from Triangle Lake.

 Boulder samples were processed for 10Be extraction at the University of Wisconsin - Madison.
 The sample processing procedures are adapted from laboratories at Oregon State University, the University of Vermont Cosmogenic Nuclide Laboratory, and the University of New Hampshire (Corbett et al., 2016; Kohl and Nishiizumi, 1992; Licciardi, 2000; Marcott, 2011).
-Each rock sample was sawed to isolate the top 2-5 cm, crushed and sieved to a 250-710 μm size fraction, magnetically separated, and etched in concentrated HCl and dilute 2% HF/HNO3 acid solutions.
-A minimal of three rounds of etching were completed for each sample.
+Each rock sample was sawed to isolate the top 2-5 cm, crushed and sieved to a 250-710 μm size fraction, magnetically separated, and etched in concentrated HCl and dilute 2 % HF/HNO3 acid solutions.
+A minimum of three rounds of etching were completed for each sample.
 Chemical frothing was performed on all non-magnetic grains in order to isolate quartz from feldspar.
 The remaining quartz grains were isolated using additional HF/HNO3 etches.
-Quartz purity was measured by inductively coupled plasma optical emission spectroscopy
+Quartz purity was measured by inductively coupled plasma optical emission spectroscopy (ICP-OES) at the University of Colorado Boulder Department of Geological Sciences and the University of Wisconsin - Madison Water Science and Engineering Laboratory.